 It took the Finnish-born Kurri 833 games to score 500 goals.
 No. 500 came one day shy of the 12th anniversary of him scoring his first career goal.
-He scored another 101 goals before retiring in 1998 with 601 total goals in his Hall of Fame career.
+He netted another 101 goals before retiring in 1998 with 601 in his Hall of Fame career.

 Capitals Win First Game

-The Washington Capitals took to the ice for the fourth time, on Oct.
-17, 1974, as they hosted the Chicago Blackhawks at the Capital Centre.
-After two losses and a tie, they finally earned their first win in franchise history with a 4-3 victory over the Blackhawks.
+The Washington Capitals took to the ice for the fourth time on Oct.
+17, 1974, hosting the Chicago Blackhawks at the Capital Centre.
+After two losses and a tie, they finally earned their first win in franchise history with a 4-3 victory.

 Huge Date for the Flames

 The Flames had numerous memorable moments on Oct.
 17, in both Atlanta and Calgary.
 On this date in 1978, in Atlanta, Tom Lysiak picked up four assists as the Flames blew out the visiting Colorado Rockies 8-2.

 On Oct.
 17, 1984, Eddie Beers scored his fourth career hat trick as the Flames beat the Winnipeg Jets 7-4 at the Saddledome.

 The Flames set a team record on Oct.
 17, 1988, with seven goals in the third period in an 11-4 win over the Kings.
 Rookie Jiri Hrdina led the scoring with his first of two career hat tricks.

 Related – 10 Best Centers in Flames History